torinaudoire/TS1/README.md

     "5": "固若金汤, an idiom meaning \"secure as a city surrounded by metal walls and boiling water\"."
 };

-// Insert footnote dynamically on hover document.querySelectorAll('.fn').forEach(el => {
+// insert fn on hover
+document.querySelectorAll('.fn').forEach(el => {
     let inserted = null;